Tuesday, June 2, 2026

 SM2 is the 1987 algorithm built by Piotr Woźniak for SuperMemo and later adopted by Anki, Chessable, ChessFlare, and Chess Position Trainer.
 It works.
 It just over-schedules reviews because it was designed before anyone had real data to tune it on.

-FSRS, released by the Open Spaced Repetition research team, was trained on hundreds of millions of real Anki review logs from tens of thousands of users.
+FSRS, released by the Open Spaced Repetition research team, was trained on a large public Anki revlogs dataset (the anki-revlogs-10k set of ~10,000 Anki collections).
 Expertium's public benchmark consistently shows 20 to 30% fewer reviews for the same retention compared to SM2.
 For a player drilling a 1,000-position repertoire daily, that is roughly three fewer review sessions per month while maintaining the same long-term recall.
-ChessAtlas is the main opening trainer using FSRS today.
+ChessAtlas is the main chess opening trainer using FSRS today.
 For the full breakdown, see how spaced repetition works for chess.

 Your Micro-Action for Today